lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 ### Test

-It's now time to check and see that everyhting is running, so get the route that was created on the `shop-ui` component and open it into a brower.
+It's now time to check and see that everything is running, so get the route that was created on the `shop-ui` component and open it into a browser.
 Also, be sure to get the hostname for `order-service` because our UI will need it for calling the service REST API.
-This should normmally be something like `order-service-msa-store-dev.apps.example.com` where you replace domain by yours.
-Copy/paste this hostname in input field on top rigt of the shop ui, clcik outside of input and place some orders.
+This should normally be something like `order-service-msa-store-dev.apps.example.com` where you replace domain by yours.
+Copy/paste this hostname in input field on top right of the shop ui, click outside of input and place some orders.
 Only the 1st Shadow man t-shirt should be available within inventory.

 ![shop-ui](https://raw.githubusercontent.com/lbroudoux/openshift-msa-store/master/assets/shop-ui.png)